AbHiShEk1309GD/Gravitas/README.md

-# Hi, Myself YASH! 👋
+# Hi, Myself Abhishek! 👋

 # Gravitas

-- Gravitas ia Academic Projects built by my team.
+- Gravitas is an Academic project built by my team.
-- Gravitas is html5 based game made using Phaser JS framework.
+- Gravitas is a html5 based game made using Phaser JS framework.
 - Our motive during this project was to study Phaser 3 in details.
 - Game link:- [Click here to Play Game!!](https://knight070409.github.io/Gravitas/)